chankrrn/WRO-FE-YBR/mech/mech_README.md

 ## 6.2 Why Ackermann-Style Steering?

-During a turn, the inner front wheel follows a smaller-radius path than the outer wheel.
+During a turn, the inner front wheel travels around a smaller radius than the outer front wheel.
+The front wheels therefore should not ideally use exactly the same steering angle.

-The steering geometry is therefore designed so that the two wheels do not need identical steering angles.

 Conceptually: